404coderCN/JerryIndustries.github.io/about.md

 ---
 layout: about
-image: /assets/img/blog/hydejack-9.jpg
+image: /assets/img/blog/grad2.jpg
 description: >
-  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
+  This is a personal website.
 hide_description: true
 redirect_from:
   - /download/